Vitosh/VBA_personal/README.md

 - Inititally the idea was to have a repository, for the `personal.xlsb`.
 - Then it grew bigger.
-- Then I read an article about Hungarian Notation and I have decided to use it.
+- Then I read an article about [Hungarian Notation](https://en.wikipedia.org/wiki/Hungarian_notation) and I have decided to use it.
 - Then I read [what Joel thought about it and it](https://www.joelonsoftware.com/2005/05/11/making-wrong-code-look-wrong/) and I have decided to abandon it completely.
 - Now (since 2018 or so) it is pretty much anything good that I write, that could be reused, so I do not have to reinvent the wheel every week.
 If I have to reuse it, I sometimes change the naming convention, avoiding the bad Hungarian notation and the `bad_naming_with_underscores_which_i_was_using_before`.
 - One day (probably never), when I have time I would group them in a better way.
 - Until then, I would use the search option.
 - Feel free to do the same.
+- **Pull requests are welcomed**.

 Good luck, have fun from [VitoshAcademy](http://www.vitoshacademy.com)